SorenTech/legal/master-service-agreement.md

 **REPRESENTATIONS AND WARRANTIES BY CLIENT:**

-Client hereby represents and warrants that (i) You have the right, power, and ability to enter into this Agreement, (ii) You own the rights and titles, or otherwise have permission to use, any materials You request We include in the Deliverables, (iii) to the best of Your knowledge nothing You have requested be included in the Deliverables will infringe, misappropriate or violate any intellectual property or other right of any person or entity, (iv) that You will comply with all the terms of any license governing the use of third-party materials included in the Deliverables, and (v) that Your use of the Deliverables will comply with the Acceptable Use Policy included herein and any applicable laws.
+Client hereby represents and warrants that (i) You have the right, power, and ability to enter into this Agreement and that none of such Services or any part of this Agreement is or will be inconsistent with any obligation You may have to others, (ii) You own the rights and titles, or otherwise have permission to use, any materials You request We include in the Deliverables, (iii) to the best of Your knowledge nothing You have requested be included in the Deliverables will infringe, misappropriate or violate any intellectual property or other right of any person or entity, (iv) that You will comply with all the terms of any license governing the use of third-party materials included in the Deliverables, and (v) that Your use of the Deliverables will comply with the Acceptable Use Policy included herein and any applicable laws.

 Should We find you to be in breach of these representations and warranties, We may, at Our sole discretion, void and cancel the Work in its entirety.
 In such a case, You agree that You are still responsible to pay for all Services completed up to the date of cancellation, in addition to any other remedies which may be awarded to us as a result of any claim arising from such a breach, whether brought by us or another party, including all reasonable attorney’s fees.

 **REPRESENTATIONS AND WARRANTIES BY US:**

-Soren LLC hereby represents and warrants that: (i) We have the right, power, and ability to enter into this Agreement, (ii) none of the Services or Deliverables or any development, use, production, distribution or exploitation thereof will infringe, misappropriate or violate any intellectual property or other right of any person or entity (including, without limitation, Our own); (iii) We have the full right to provide You with the assignments and rights provided for herein; (iv) We shall comply with all applicable laws in the course of performing the Services and (v) if Our work requires a license, We have obtained that license and the license is in full force and effect.
+Soren LLC hereby represents and warrants that: (i) We have the right, power, and ability to enter into this Agreement and that none of such Services or any part of this Agreement is or will be inconsistent with any obligation We may have to others, (ii) none of the Services or Deliverables or any development, use, production, distribution or exploitation thereof will infringe, misappropriate or violate any intellectual property or other right of any person or entity (including, without limitation, Our own); (iii) We have the full right to provide You with the assignments and rights provided for herein; (iv) We shall comply with all applicable laws in the course of performing the Services and (v) if Our work requires a license, We have obtained that license and the license is in full force and effect.

 Should any materials We have included in the Deliverables be found to infringe upon the rights and titles of another individual or should it be found that we do not posses the fight to provide you with the assignments and rights provided herein, in breach of these representations and warranties, You shall be entitled, upon your written notification to us of such a breach, to one of the following remedies: (a) We will secure such right, title, or license as may be necessary for Your continued use; (b) We will replace such materials with ones to which we posses the right, title, or license;  or (c) You may receive a full refund for payments made under this Agreement up to the date You notified us of such breach.
 Should we be found to be in breach of these representations and warranties in any other manner, You shall be entitled, upon your written notification of us, to a full refund for payments made under this Agreement up to the date You notified us of such breach.